rezahusain/rubric/sdf/final-project/business.md

 [ ] Should have a call to action (sign up, get started, etc.)

-[ ] May have a video or how it works section.
+[ ] Has a video and/or how it works section.

 [ ] Should have a professional/appealing look and feel